digital-work-lab/digital-work-lecture/11-futures.md

 # Non-substitutable skills: IT

-Atasoy, Banker, and Pavlou use panel data from Turkey to analyze how IT skills impact labor market outcomes:
+Atasoy, Banker, and Pavlou (2021) use panel data from Turkey to analyze how IT skills impact labor market outcomes:

-- Basic IT skills increase employment probability due to increased labor force participation and a higher probability of transitioning from unemployment to employment (after deciding to work)
+- **Basic IT skills** increase **employment probability** due to increased labor force participation and a higher probability of transitioning from unemployment to employment (after deciding to work)
-- Advanced IT skills help workers earn higher wages and increases the probability that they are employed in higher-paid jobs.
+- **Advanced IT skills** help workers earn **higher wages** and increases the probability that they are employed in higher-paid jobs.

 <!--
 Note: similar to digital (technical) skills (in the first lectures)